If we all wanna be frank here,

 7. Be fragile with your kids

 It still saddens me when I see a parent of today raise their kids the way they were raised.
 They still believe in the cane era.
-That caning a child on every single offence will make the child turn out good.
+That caning a child on every single offense will make the child turn out good.

-Well, I’m sorry to tell you that if you still have this in mind as a father, you will fail because unfortunately, children of today are not wired that way.
+Well, I’m sorry to tell you that if you still have this in mind as a Nigerian father, you will fail because unfortunately, children of today are not wired that way.
 Today’s children prefer more of a dialogue which involves sitting them and telling what they have done wrong and the repercussions.

 But however, a good cane is still needed when dialogue starts to fail.